MeredithU/yoga_class_schedule/README.md

 # Yoga Studio Website - Design still in progress

-## This website was built using AngularJS, HTML5, CSS3 and Twitter Bootstrap for SASS
+## This website was built using a RESTful Node API, AngularJS, HTML5, CSS3 and Twitter Bootstrap for SASS

-This application allows you to search for a particular yoga class.
+The final product will be a fully functioning website for yoga studios which includes instant search functionality.

 You can view it on Heroku here: http://meredithunderell.com/devlab/yoga_class/app/#/classes